jdittrich/userNeedResearchBook/text/allURBook.md

 Text is as very versatile way to convey informations.
 On the downside, text may seem not as quickly accessible as a diagram or a sketch.
 To lower the barriers, make sure that people know why they are reading your text.
 Give essential information at the beginning (What is this text about?
-Why was the work done?) and make sure that it is easy to get a quick overview by structuring your text.
-Use headings, lists and italics to guide the reader.
+Why was the work done?) and make sure that it is easy to get a quick overview:  Structure your text using headings, lists and italics to guide the reader.

 ![a page spead from a report](images/exampleWrittenReport.png)